adwitiyashukla/cabcast/README.md

 91 features are compared between the training reference window and the serving window using population stability index and a two-sample Kolmogorov-Smirnov test.
-17 sit at alert level, and **all of them are calendar or seasonal**:
+17 sit at alert level, and all of them are calendar or seasonal:
 `day_of_year`, `month`, `week_of_year` and the yearly Fourier terms necessarily drift when the serving window is a different season.
 That is expected drift, not model decay.
 The number that would gate a deployment is prediction drift, at PSI 0.1927